Sports, education best in child development – Aiyepeku Edeoghon

 He further informed that the state has planned to restructure schools sports in line with the famous American NCA system, which will be launched next month.

-Edeoghon disclosed that the programme to be launched in schools will focus on morality, problem resolution, leadership training, sports and academics.
+Coach Dd disclosed that the programme to be launched in schools will focus on tolerance, morality, conflict resolution, leadership training, sports and academics.
 “If you are a good sportsman or woman, you will be a good leader,” she said.